abdulghani/blissful-ignorance/notes.md

 so infinity as the constant pull between paradox as a recursion can be recognized as mortal infinity itself can be perceived as mortal

-cosmic death is self evidently the limit of symbolic thought itself
+cosmic death is perceived as the limit of symbolic thought itself